 It is entirely possible to contest a decision you deem unsatisfactory.
 The contestation can come from the injured worker, the employer or a representative of one of the 2 parties.

-Me Bégin, a lawyer for work accident victims, explains everything you need to know before starting the process.
+Me Bégin, CNESST lawyer in montreal, explains everything you need to know before starting the process.

 What to do when the CNESST renders its decision

 After reviewing the case, the CNESST renders its decision and sends the employer and employee a letter.
 The letter includes the decision and the reasons for the decision, and informs the parties of their right to contest the decision.

 There are 2 types of recourses available if either party deems the decision unsatisfactory: